jha-captech/Idiomatic-Go-Tips/README.md

 - [Go Style Decisions](https://google.github.io/styleguide/go/decisions.html)

 <a id="naming"></a>
-## Naming Things
+## 1. Naming Things

 1. In Go, objects that have the first letter of their name capitalized are exported and can be accessed from outside of the package in which they are defined.
 The same goes for struct fields.
 This is Called MixedCaps naming or pascal case.
-In contract, objects that are internal only start with a lower case letter and use camel case.
+In contrast, objects that are internal only start with a lowercase letter and use camel case.

     ```go
     var aVar string // not exported